Strict quantization of coadjoint orbits: Continuity

-\begin{proposition} The reduction topology $\mathcal T_{\mathrm{red}}$ coincides with the topology of locally uniform convergence. \end{proposition} \begin{proof} Since $G$ is a closed submanifold of $\mathbb C^{N\times N}$, see \autoref{theo:coadjointOrbitsAreClosed}, it follows from \autoref{ex:closedSubmanifoldsAreAnalytic} that it is an analytic subset.
-Applying \autoref{theo:topologies:quotientTopIsLocallyUniformConvergence} yields that $\mathcal T_{\mathrm{qu}}$ is just the topology of locally uniform convergence on $G$.
-It is then clear that by restricting to right $G_\lambda$-invariant functions, we obtain again a topology of locally uniform convergence.
-This topology is by definition the reduction-topology. \end{proof} Finally we would like to determine the completion $\widehat{\Pol}(\orbext\lambda)$ of $\Pol(\orbext\lambda)$ in the topology of locally uniform convergence.
+\begin{proposition} The reduction topology $\mathcal T_{\mathrm{red}}$ on $\orb\lambda$ coincides with the topology of locally uniform convergence. \end{proposition} \begin{proof} By the assumption at the beginning of this section (see also \autoref{subsec:generalities}), $G$ is a closed complex submanifold of $\mathbb C^{N\times N}$, hence an analytic subset by \autoref{ex:closedSubmanifoldsAreAnalytic}.
+Applying \autoref{theo:topologies:quotientTopIsLocallyUniformConvergence} yields that the quotient topology on $\Hol(G)$ induced by the topology of locally uniform convergence on $\mathbb C^{N \times N}$ is precisely the topology of locally uniform convergence on $G$.

+By \autoref{def:reductionTopology} the reduction-topology is the restriction of this topology to the subspace of right $G_\lambda$-invariant holomorphic functions.
+Using that this subspace is closed, and that a sequence $f_i \in \Hol(\orb\lambda)$ converges locally uniformly if and only if the sequence $\pi^*(f_i) \in \Hol(G)^{G_\lambda}$ converges locally uniformly, one can easily check that the reduction-topology coincides with the topology of locally uniform convergence on $\Hol(\orb\lambda)$. \end{proof} Finally, we would like to determine the completion $\widehat{\Pol}(\orb\lambda)$ of $\Pol(\orb\lambda)$ with respect to the topology of locally uniform convergence.

-\begin{proposition} We have $\widehat{\Pol}(\orbext\lambda) = \Hol(\orbext\lambda)$. \end{proposition}
+\begin{proposition} We have $\widehat{\Pol}(\orb\lambda) = \Hol(\orb\lambda)$. \end{proposition}